 The University of Wisconsin Clean Snowmobile team gratefully acknowledges the support of the College of Engineering and specifically the other UW vehicle projects.
-The team also thanks its many sponsors, especially Polaris Industries, A123 Systems, Gates Corporation, and the National Science Foundation for their extensive support.
-The team also thanks Polymer Technologies Inc, National Instruments, Mototron Control Solutions, Delphi, 3M, Snap-On Tools, Evjue Foundation, and Castle Racing for supporting us with the best available products.
+The team also thanks its many sponsors, especially Polaris Industries for their extensive support.
+The team also thanks Polymer Technologies Inc, National Instruments, Mototron Control Solutions, 3M A123 Systems, Gates Corp.
+Woody's Traction, High Tech Systems LLC, and Castle Racing for supporting us with the best available products.
 Additionally, the team wishes to thank PCB Piezotronics for the donation of sound equipment vital in the testing and reduction of sound emissions from the BuckyEV2.

 The team would also like to thank their advisors, Ethan K. Brodsky and Glenn R. Bower.
-When it comes down to crunch time, their assistance is often overlooked, but without their expertise, commitment of time, enthusiasm and willingness to teach, this project would not have been possible.
+When it comes down to crunch time, their assistance is often overlooked but without their expertise, commitment of time, enthusiasm and willingness to teach, this project would not have been possible.